ltorroba/pareto-probing/README.md

 # Instructions to quickly generate data

-This is a modified version of the original Pareto Probing repository.
+**This is a modified version of the original Pareto Probing repository, to support the code of the paper ["Probing as Quantifying Inductive Bias"](https://github.com/rycolab/evidence-probing).
+If you use this code, please cite the [original paper](https://aclanthology.org/2020.emnlp-main.254/).**

 Below are the instructions to generate dependency arc data for other languages.

 1. Create a conda environment with ```conda env create -f environment.yml```
 2. Then activate the environment and install your appropriate version of [PyTorch](https://pytorch.org/get-started/locally/).